JackJackzeng/My-data-analyst-portfolio/README.md

   The more detail introducation can be found in linked project.
   <br> <img src="python/PCA1.JPG" alt="drawing" width="40%"/><img src="python/PCA2.JPG" alt="drawing" width="30%"/>

-* [Python.ML.KNN classified fruits](python/readme5.md)<p>This is a case study to training data and classify fluits into different group.
+* [Python.ML.KNN classified fruits](python/readme5.md)<p>This is a case study to training data and classify fruits into different group.
 * **KNeighborsClassifier**
 * **K-NN Varying the number of neighbors**
 * **Mplot3d**